goetzrieger/ansible-labs-summit2020/styleguide.md

 ### Code, addresses, host names, everything for copy & paste

-Every piece of text which in theory can be copied and pasted during the lab, is marked as `code` with upper tics:
+Every piece of text which in theory can be copied and pasted during the lab, is marked as `code` with back tics:

 ```
 `curl https://www.redhat.com`
 `admin@example.com`
 ```

+If the syntax formatter doesn't automatically recognize your code, add it, e.g. \`\`\`bash, \`\`\`yaml, etc.

 ### Visual elements

 In these labs the users often have to interact with UIs, and thus pieces of the UI need to be recognized.
 Such elements are marked **bold** and are spelled and written exactly the same way they are in the UI.
 For example, if the lab requires that you  click on the tab called projects, written in all capital letters, the lab guide would refer to it as **PROJECTS**.
+The same rule applies to command outputs, which are also **BOLD**.

 ```
 Click on **INVENTORY** and afterwards note the **TYPE** column with the key word **Inventory**.